kruizer23/lazpolkit/README.md

 ![alt text](docs/images/lazpolkit_error.png "Running LazPolKit as the normal user")

 Next, start `lazpolkit-pkexec`.
-This time you get prompted to enter the root password to execute the application with administrative privileges before the application starts.
+This time you get prompted to enter the root password to execute the application with administrative privileges.
 Once it started, click the "Run"-button again.
 Now you'll see in the output that the command executed successfully:

 ![alt text](docs/images/lazpolkit_okay.png "Running LazPolKit as the root user")